ably/ably-chat-js/src/react/README.md

 Listeners can be provided for events related to a particular `Room` instances status changes via `onRoomStatusChange`.
 Furthermore, discontinuities in the event stream for room features can be monitored via the `onDiscontinuity` event listener.
 Room-level events pertain to the nearest parent `RoomProvider` in the React component tree.

+Changing the value provided for each of the available listeners will cause the previously registered listener instance to stop receiving events.
+However, all message events will be received by exactly one listener.

 ```tsx
 import { useOccupancy } from '@ably/chat/react';